bradsbrown/battleship_gae/README.md

   - Represents player's all-time stats - name, games won, games played.
 - **PlayersStatsForm**
   - Represents player stats for all registered players.
+- **GameHistoryForm**
+  - Represents a list of moves and results for a single game.
 - **StringMessage**
   - generic text message container.